 COBOL sp2 provides a panel editor for designing and developing your interface.
 Development is done in a graphical mode, specifically, in Microsoft Windows.
 However, it is possible that you might deploy your interface in an alternative environment.
-These alternative environments may include a world wide web browser or character mode terminal.
+These alternative environments can range all the way from a character mode terminal to a web browser running on a mobile device.
 For more on this topic, please see Chapter A3.